Hello! I'm a French-American writer and editor based in the Pacific Northwest.

 Alongside freelance editing, I provide my editorial management expertise to self-publishing individuals and organizations like the Artful Editor agency.
 I'm the former managing editor of Literary Mama, an online literary journal about motherhood, and Quiltfolk, a print magazine about textile arts.
 My career includes extensive project management experience in publishing, advertising, marketing, and other fields.

 Occasionally I offer workshops and presentations to writers and aspiring editors — visit my Teaching page to see what's coming up.
 I also serve on the editorial committee for Creative Colloquy, a literary nonprofit based in South Puget Sound.
 I belong to various professional organizations including the Editorial Freelancers Association, the Northwest Editors Guild, the Authors Guild, the National Book Critics Circle, and Hugo House.

 I hold a master's degree in sociocultural anthropology from Columbia University in New York.
 My thesis focused on the storytelling of memory in documentary films of war.
 I obtained my bachelor's degree from the Moody College of Communication at the University of Texas at Austin, where I was selected for the Intensive Film program.
 For many years I wanted to become a documentary filmmaker.
 That passion for true stories evolved into my love of creative nonfiction writing.

 I grew up in France and moved to Austin, Texas, as a teenager.
 I've lived in New York, San Francisco, Nashville, and Seattle.
-I currently reside in Tacoma, Washington, where — if I'm not reading — you can often find me stitching, practicing yoga, gardening, or strolling rocky beaches with my family.
+I currently reside in Tacoma, Washington, with my husband and three children.
+When I'm not absorbed in words, you can often find me stitching, practicing yoga, gardening, or strolling rocky beaches with my family.